In This Section

 For example, if your friend's repository is located in ~/jdoe/project, you would run:

 - Create a directory project and initialize a repository in it.

-- Copy all the commit objects and head references from the project into the new repository.
+- Copy all the commit objects from the project into the new repository.

 - Add a remote repository reference named origin to the new repository, and associate origin with ~/jdoe/project as described below.
 (Like master, origin is a default name used by Git.)